Alcohol Sales Training - Bangor Public Health Skip to Content

 TIPS Class

-A TIPS certification belongs to the server/seller and is a great addition to a resume.
+An RBS certification belongs to the server/seller and is a great addition to a resume.

 Please don’t worry about the exam!
 Our goal is to ensure that all participants are successful in becoming certified.
 In the event that a participant does not pass the exam, one of the trainers will follow-up with you for a retake.
 Retakes are offered at no charge.